 Typically, a bride's wedding dress is designed to only be worn once but that shouldn't be the case when it comes to your mother of the groom dress.
-This is a big day for you too so why not invest in a piece that you really love and see yourself wearing again like this Lela Rose embroidered dress.
+This is a big day for you too so why not invest in a piece that you really love and see yourself wearing again like this embroidered dress by Jenny Packham.

 Best for Semi-Formal Attire: Adrianna Papell Sequin Dress